2024eli/ftc-website-14607/content/team/WinstonGan.md

 weight: 9
 ---

 Winston is a sophomore and this is his third year in FIRST, joining after being roped in by our ever-successfully persuasive Facebook post (see Jason) and has stuck around because he loves the interactive builder-robot experience.
 He likes to make music in his free time and he plays soccer and basketball.
-He thinks that his music is better than it actually is